- What's On

-Joining the full time cast in Leicester will be six young cast members making their debut with New Adventures:
+Joining the full time cast in Leicester will be five young cast members making their debut with New Adventures:

 Cerise Bedder was born and raised in Leicester and trained at Dupont Dance Stage School.
 She auditioned for the show as it was an amazing opportunity and she knew as soon as she walked in the room, she wanted to be part of it.

 Megan Ferguson was born in Kettering and lives in Market Harborough.
 She is training with Rambert School of Ballet and Contemporary Dance.
 Her biggest goal is to one day be part of Matthew Bourne’s New Adventures and it is a dream come true to be in one of his productions.